oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 You can now test your web app by clicking the _Play_ button and try your new filter capability.

 ### Hands On Lab - Step 10: Publish your app

+As explained in the _Application Lifecycle_ section above,